Building a business while staying true to your individuality with designer Kingsley Gbadegesin

 We’re laying down the infrastructure for Collection 2 right now that I hope to release next year.
 Until then, I’m genuinely excited to keep working hard with people I truly admire and to let the future naturally unfold.

-Catch up on Gbadegesin’s story and season one of Changemakers, and stay tuned for season two coming this fall.
+Catch up on Gbadegesin’s story and season one of Changemakers , and stay tuned for season two coming in 2023.